PeterLaudel/psychotherapie-seliger/README.md

 # Web page

 This is a single page application website for a psychotherapy practice.
-Written in nextjs and deployed with github pages.
-The page can be accessed with peterlaudel.github.io/psychotherapie-seliger or www.psychotherapie-seliger.de.
-The website does not use a component library.
-Only the form uses a third party library with react-final-form.
+Written in nextjs and deployed with vercel.
+The page can be accessed with www.psychotherapie-seliger.de.
+The repo contains a public area where the homepage is published.
+And it does have a private area for administration of patients and invoices.

 # Development